ethanheppner/handbook/_pages/about-us/teams/design.md

 Here are some common tools we use, how we use them, and how you can get access to them.
 If you can’t find the information you need in the chart below, get in touch with your design lead; they’ll be able to point you in the right direction.

 And one more thing: before you start using any new tool that asks for access to files/browser data, please check the [full list](https://ea.gsa.gov/#!/itstandards) of approved tools.
+You will need to be on the GSA network.
+Alternatively, you can find an export of the data on GitHub, though note this may be slightly out-of-date.
 If what you want to use isn’t there, you’ll need to ask in [#infrastructure](https://gsa-tts.slack.com/messages/infrastructure) first.
 New tools often create hard-to-anticipate security problems.

 #### Drawing lines on a screen